seraogianluca/RoomBooking/docs/Implementation.md

     - Classroom: This entity maps the classroom table.
 Classroom contains the many-to-one relation mapping with Building and the one-to-many relation mapping with ClassroomBooking.
     - ClassroomBooking: This entity maps the classroom booking table.
 ClassroomBooking contains the many-to-one relation mapping with Classroom and the one-to-many relation mapping with Teacher.
     - Laboratory: This entity maps the laboratory table.
 Laboratory contains the many-to-one relation mapping with Building and the many-to-many relation mapping with Student.
     - Student: This entity maps the student table.
-Student contains the many-to-many relation mapping with Laboratory, that represents the student booking informations.
+Student contains the many-to-many relation mapping with Laboratory, that represents the student booking information.
     - Teacher: This entity maps the teacher table.
 Teacher contains the many-to-one relation mapping with ClassroomBooking.

 - The NORM package contains all the classes that represent the application objects, this package contains:
-    - Available: This class contains all the informations about an available room.
+    - Available: This class contains all the information about an available room.
-    - Booked: This class contains all the informations about a booked room.
+    - Booked: This class contains all the information about a booked room.
-    - BuildingNORM: This class contains all the informations about a building.
+    - BuildingNORM: This class contains all the information about a building.
-    - User:  This class contains all the informations about a user.
+    - User:  This class contains all the information about a user.

  ## 5. JPA Entities
 In this section we report the Hibernate entities mapping.